Christmas party games · pantsy.app

 Yes — it's a good office-do icebreaker because nobody is put on the spot to perform.
 You just say a one-word clue, so the intern and the boss are on the same footing.
 You pick the word pack, so you can keep it work-appropriate.

-Can the whole family play, from kids to grandparents?
+Can the whole family play, from teens to grandparents?

 Yes.
-If someone can read a word and tap a vote, they can play, so it works around the family table from the kids to the grandparents.
+If someone can read a word and tap a vote, they can play, so it works around the family table from teens to grandparents.
 A round is about five minutes, so it fits between dinner and dessert.

 Do we need props, printouts or a quizmaster?